joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 ```,
   caption: [A row in the `sheet1.xml` file describing the contents of the cells in the worksheet.],
   placement: auto
-)<fig:excel:sheet-structure>
+)

 === Extracting the information
 In order to work with the information, we extract the information to our own two-dimensional spreadsheet model.
 We look at the `sheet.xml` files and parse them to convert the data to our model.
 When we parse the files, we distinguish between two cells: a _value cell_ and a _formula cell_.
 The value cell contains constant data and is copied directly without further modification.
 The formula cell contain a composition of Excel formulae and are parsed before copied to the model.

 The spreadsheet is converted in it's whole, and we might parse sections that we will not use in subsequent steps of the compilation.
 This is mainly due to the fact that we do not do a dependency analysis in this phase of the compiler.

 In order to parse the formula, we use the work of #citeauthor(<aivaloglou_grammar_2015>) who created a near-perfect parser for Excel formulae.
 Their "XLParser" tool converts the formula string to a parse tree.
 We then transform the parse tree to our own abstract syntax tree consisting of basic operations as can be seen in the definition of the tree in @fig:excel:formula-syntax.

 #figure(
   "[[Placeholder]]",